 - Above the fold vs. rest of the page: Compare the clicks you receive for your buttons and internal links above the fold of your most popular posts with the rest of the page.
 If a specific campaign is not performing the way you want on your popular post, you might want to relocate its position to boost conversions.

-- Optimize your buttons: If the CTA button such as Buy Now or Subscribe button on your site is not attracting enough clicks as much as other links on your site, you might want to optimize the copy and design of your buttons.
-You can also try removing those irrelevant links to drive in more clicks to your CTA.
+- Optimize your buttons: If the CTA button such as Buy Now or Subscribe on your site is not attracting enough clicks as much as other links on your site, you might want to optimize the copy and design of your buttons.

 - Find the most optimal location for CTAs: The best thing about the visual map is it lets you easily compare different locations based on the clicks and sales you make.
-For example, you can look at the clicks you receive on top navigation menu, sidebar navigation, header elements and other campaigns.
-Make sure to place your important elements on highly effective locations.
+For example, you can look at the clicks you receive on the top navigation menu, sidebar navigation, header elements, and other campaigns.
+Make sure to place your important elements in highly effective locations.

 We hope this guide helped you get some useful insights on optimizing your CTAs to boost conversions with the enhanced link attribution report.